-We have quarterly meetings with management and the Audit Committee in order to identify any events or transactions that occurred, that could result in a different accounting treatment under EU-IFRS compared to US GAAP.
-We audit all adjustments substantively.
-Our audit procedures in this respect include amongst others the involvement of financial reporting specialists, to assist us in evaluating if the adjustments prepared by management are in line with the requirements of EU-IFRS.
-We recalculate the adjustments and reconcile them to underlying evidence.
+We held quarterly meetings with management and the Audit Committee in order to identify any events or transactions that occurred, that could result in a different accounting treatment under EU-IFRS compared to US GAAP.
+We audit all adjustments in detail.
+Our audit procedures in this respect included amongst others the involvement of financial reporting specialists to assist us in evaluating if the adjustments prepared by management are in line with the requirements of EU-IFRS.
+We recalculated the adjustments and reconciled them to underlying evidence